ethereum/execution-apis/src/engine/prague.md

 1. Client software **MUST** return `-38005: Unsupported fork` error if the `timestamp` of the built payload does not fall within the time frame of the Prague fork.

 2. The call **MUST** return `executionRequests` list representing execution layer triggered requests obtained from the `executionPayload` transaction execution.
-The way the requests of different types are encoded and obtained from the execution is defined by [EIP-7685](https://eips.ethereum.org/EIPS/eip-7685).
+Each element of the list represents an SSZ encoded list of requests of a certain type as it is defined by [EIP-7685](https://eips.ethereum.org/EIPS/eip-7685).
 Elements of the `executionRequests` list **MUST** be ordered by the `requestType` in ascending order.

 ### Update the methods of previous forks